So you want to adopt a greyhound?

 We request a donation of £150 to adopt a greyhound.
 A £50 non-refundable holding deposit is required to reserved a greyhound.
 (The £50 paid will be deducted from the remaining donation due on adoption day.)

-All greyhounds homed are provided with a leather greyhound collar and lead set and a muzzle.
+All greyhounds homed are provided with a leather greyhound collar, lead set and a muzzle.
 Coats, food and accessories are available at extra cost.

 We do however welcome visitors who want to familiarise themselves with the greyhound breed generally before making a commitment to adopt a greyhound.